SergeySatskiy/codimension/trunk/doc/plugins.md

 good example of such a case is when a plugin does not implement the required interface.

-An important detail here could be that regardless whether a plugin is enabled or disabled it is instantiated.
+An important detail on the plugin initialization stage is that regardless whether a plugin is enabled or disabled it is instantiated.
 The plugin class instance will stay in memory till Codimension is closed.

 The user is always able to enable or disable plugins manually and in particular resolve detected conflicts the required way if automatic resolution is not what